 The distinction of the Assemblies is a function of population and urbanisation.
-A District should have a minimum population of seventyfive thousand, a municipal ninety-five thousand and a metropolitan two hundred and fifty thousand.
-The MMDAs are the highest administrative and political authorities in the Districts and each is headed by chief executives (MMDCEs) who are appointed through a process of nomination by the president subject to prior approval by two thirds of Assembly Members (Councillors) present at a meeting of the respective Assembly and voting (1992 constitution of Ghana, local government act, Act 462).
-The administrative staff who are civil servants are headed by senior civil servant designate as District Coordinating Directors (DCDs) who are directly accountable to their respective DCEs.
+A District should have a minimum population of seventy-five thousand, a municipal ninety-five thousand and a metropolitan two hundred and fifty thousand.
+The MMDAs are the highest administrative and political authorities in the Districts and each is headed by chief executives designate as District Coordinating Directors (DCDs) who are directly accountable to their respective DCEs.
 A district assembly is composed of the MMDCE, elected councillors and not more than thirty percent of members appointed by the president.
 The DCE is the highest political authority in the District.
 The Assembly is vested with legislative, deliberative and executive functions.